-Need-based Awards are awarded solely based on the applicant's financial needs according to specific income brackets.
-The application process for this award requires submission of the student's proof of income.
+Need-based assistance is awarded solely based on the applicant's financial needs according to specific income brackets.
+The application process for this assistance program requires submission of the student's proof of income.
 The Need-based award will only cover tuition costs and not any administrative or application costs.
 Please note that awards are offered on a first come first served basis and are subject to the availability of funds for the current academic year.
-Additionally, Need-based Aid cannot be applied in addition to any other corporate or group discounts or any other Scholarships offered by Agora School of Business.
+Additionally, Need-based assistance cannot be applied in addition to any other corporate or group discounts or any other Scholarships offered by the Naguib Sawiris School of Business.